Sangwon (Justin) HyunPhD Student

 M.A. in Statistics, Carnegie Mellon University (go Tartans!)

 My research interests include epidemiological modeling/forecasting, changepoint detection, and post-selection inference.
 My PhD advisors are Max G'sell and Ryan Tibshirani.
+I will be a post-doctorate scholar with Jacob Bien starting in spring 2019.

 My ORCID ID is 0000-0003-0377-897X